fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 └──...
 ```

-I included the complete listing of the project (with the exception of the full
-list of test files) to point out how the tests fit in with the rest of the project,
-and to point out a few files that are of key importance to testing, namely con-
-ftest.py, pytest.ini, the various __init__.py files, and setup.py.

 All of the tests are kept in tests and separate from the package source files in
 src.
 This isn’t a requirement of pytest, but it’s a best practice.

-All of the top-level files, CHANGELOG.rst, LICENSE, README.rst, MANIFEST.in, and setup.py,
-are discussed in more detail in Appendix 4, Packaging and Distributing Python
-Projects Although setup.py is important for building a distribution
-out of a package, it’s also crucial for being able to install a package locally so
-that the package is available for import.

 Functional and unit tests are separated into their own directories.
 This is an
 arbitrary decision and not required.
 However, organizing test files into multiple